Using circular org charts to create a culture of collaboration

 Additionally, you may feel disconnected from other departments.
 Hierarchical org charts look siloed.
 Say you’re a QA specialist who reviews the work of multiple engineering teams—in reality, you work closely with these team members, but for those in the company who are less familiar with product development, it looks like there is no connection between those two departments.

-Just from a design standpoint, a circular org chart structure seems more fluid and inviting.
-Circles have been used to represent community, friendship, and unity.
+Just from a design standpoint, a circular org chart structure is more fluid and inviting.
+Circles have long been used to represent community, friendship, and unity.
 This association is important—unity invites individuals to work with teams, teams to work with other teams, and organizations to develop a vision and goal that everybody can work toward.
 All members of the organization seem more accessible to everybody, including the newest member of the team, because each person is literally connected to more people on the org chart.

 Circles also indicate motion, cycles, action, and continuous improvement.
 Circular designs tend to draw your eyes toward the center, giving the impression that communication and information flow more freely.
 As a new employee represented on a circular org chart, you’re more likely to feel like you’re a contributing member of the team.